reactjs/react.dev/beta/src/pages/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

-If you can do something with CSS, don't write a Hook.
-Let the browser handle it!
+Sometimes, you don't even need a Hook!

 <Recap>